10/22/2024

 Albin Nordmark

-Alright thank you for that and Jan just on the Finnish acquisition here two months ago.
-Sun protection solution is somewhat a new area for you.
+All right.
+Thank you for that.
+And Jan, just on the Finnish acquisition here two months ago, sun protection solution is somewhat a new area for you.
 How has the integration been going there and should one expect more acquisitions of sun protection companies?

 speaker

-I think the integration is going well.
+I think integration is going well.
 We know this company fairly well from before.
-As we state today in the press release roughly 15% of the business is actually already to Invidos since some time back.
-So in that sense that ensures that we have a bit of a smooth integration here.
-So yeah definitely potential for cross-selling across our Finnish operations that may be beyond the Finnish border as well.
-I'm not saying that we specifically look into this character when we look at the additional investments or additional acquisitions further down the line.
-But it is an interesting one where we see an increased demand of this combo of sun protection and windows.
-As the windows typically get larger in size you have more light inflow and together with some climate changes of course you need to protect your houses more from the sun than from the heat.
+As we stated in the press release, roughly 15% of the business is actually already to NVIDIA since some time back.
+So in that sense, that ensures that we have a bit of a smooth integration here.
+So yeah, definitely potential for cross-selling across our Finnish operations, but maybe beyond the Finnish border as well.
+Yeah, I'm not saying that we specifically look into this character when we look at the additional investments or additional acquisitions further down the line.
+But it is an interesting one where we see an increased demand of this combo of some protection and windows.
+As the windows typically get larger in size, you have more light inflow.
+And together with some climate changes of course you need to protect your houses more from the sun and from the heat.
 So I think this is an interesting one.

 speaker